-22. Repairs which are the council's responsibility
+23. Repairs which are the council's responsibility

-We are responsible for repairs to the structure and exterior of your home and we have to keep the installations in the property for gas, electricity and water supplies, heating and hot water, in good repair and working order.
-We are also responsible for drains, basins, sinks, baths and toilets.
+We are responsible for repairs to the structure and exterior of your home, including windows, and we have to keep the installations in the property for gas, electricity and water supplies, heating and hot water, in good repair and working order.
+We are also responsible for our fixtures and fittings, drains, basins, sinks, baths and toilets.

-23. Repairs and decorations which are the tenant's responsibility
+24. Repairs and decorations which are the tenant's responsibility

 You are responsible for keeping your home clean and in a good state of repair and decoration.
-You are also responsible for renewing or replacing the following items, in so far as they are not the council's responsibility under condition 22:
+You are responsible for loss of keys/entry call fobs.